-The basic material of skidding resistance data comprises the skidding resistance in the case of a wet road-surface, for each road sector.
-With regard to double lane roads, the sector is divided into two part-sectors of opposed driving direction, each having an individual skidding resistance.
-The longitudinal force coefficients of wet road-surfaces are divided into nine skidding resistance classes, with a band width of 0.05 except for the lowest and highest class which have no under and upper limit respectively.
-The lowest skidding resistance class 1 refers to coefficients less than 0.36.
-Dry roadsurfaces are assessed as belonging to class 9, with a longitudinal force coefficient of 0.71 or greater (see appendix 6.2).
-The fundamental material of volume data comprises, for each road sector, the two above-mentioned basic figures referring to the level of volume.
-In addition each sector is related to a basic counting point, whereby a connection is established between the above described mechanisms relating to the volume.
-In the case of a double lane road, each of the two-part sectors of opposite driving directions, has its individual portion of the total hourly-volume.
+The fundamental material of volume data comprises; for each road sector, the two above mentioned basic figures referring to the level of volume.
+In addition each sector is related to a basic counting point, while a connection is established between the above described mechanisms relating to the volume.
+In the case of a double lane road, each of the two part sectors of opposite driving directions, has its individual portion of the total volume per hour.

-The total hourly-volume, as causal factor in the occurrence of accidents is divided into 20 classes, with a band width of 100 vehicles per hour per driving direction, for the road-type I. For road-type II, 15 classes are provided, with a band width of 200 vehicles per hour, for both driving directions, taken together, in case of single-lane roads; and separately for each driving direction, in the case of double-lane roads.
-The highest classes have no upper limit (see appendices 7.1. and 7.2. respectively).
+The total volume per hour, as causal factor in the occurrence of accidents is divided into 20 classes, with a band width of 100 vehicles per hour per driving direction, for road type I. For road type II, 15 classes are provided, with a band width of 200 vehicles per hour, for both driving directions, taken together, in case of single-lane roads; and separately for each driving direction, in the case of double-lane roads.
+The highest classes have no upper limit (see classification table 2 and 3 respectively).